srina1h/Nereus/README.md

-# DiscordBoT
+# Nereus
- A discord music bot written in Discord.js
+ A multi purpose discord bot written in Discord.js

  You can host this bot on any cloud server.